0xmachos/mOSL/README.md

 Usage:
-  list         - List all items that can be audited/ fixed audit        - Audit the status of all items (Does NOT change any settings) fix          - Attempt to fix all items (Does change settings)
+  list         - List all items that can be audited/ fixed audit        - Audit the status of all items (Does NOT change settings) fix          - Attempt to fix all items (Does change settings)
 ```